nettitude/SharpSocks/README.md

-  -pc|--payloadcookie  The name of the cookie to pass smaller requests through -st|--socketTimeout  How long should SOCKS sockets be held open for, default is 30s -v|--verbose         Verbose error logging
+  -pc|--payloadcookie  The name of the cookie to pass smaller requests through -st|--socketTimeout  How long should SOCKS sockets be held open for, default is 30s -v|--verbose         Verbose error logging -p|--pfxpassword     Password to the PFX certificate if using HTTPS
 ```

+### TLS

+If using HTTPS you will want to replace SharpSocks.pfx with a new certificate, you do this manually or using `New-Cert.ps1`.
+This will prompt you for a password for the PFX file which will need to be passed to SharpSocks with the `-p` option.

 ### Client (Implant side)